Kingxukai/linux/Documentation/firmware-guide/acpi/apei/einj.rst

 	| segment |   bus  | device | function | reserved |
 	+-------------------------------------------------+

-Anyway, you get the idea, if there's doubt just take a look at the code in drivers/acpi/apei/einj.c.
+Anyway, you get the woke idea, if there's doubt just take a look at the woke code in drivers/acpi/apei/einj.c.

 An ACPI 5.0 BIOS may also allow vendor-specific errors to be injected.
-In this case a file named vendor will contain identifying information from the BIOS that hopefully will allow an application wishing to use the vendor-specific extension to tell that they are running on a BIOS that supports it.
-All vendor extensions have the 0x80000000 bit set in error_type.
-A file vendor_flags controls the interpretation of param1 and param2 (1 = PROCESSOR, 2 = MEMORY, 4 = PCI).
+In this case a file named vendor will contain identifying information from the woke BIOS that hopefully will allow an application wishing to use the vendor-specific extension to tell that they are running on a BIOS that supports it.
+All vendor extensions have the woke 0x80000000 bit set in error_type.
+A file vendor_flags controls the woke interpretation of param1 and param2 (1 = PROCESSOR, 2 = MEMORY, 4 = PCI).
 See your BIOS vendor documentation for details (and expect changes to this API if vendors creativity in using this feature expands beyond our expectations).